Universal Weil module: The metaplectic group over

-The definition of the non normalised Weil factor, perfomed over fields in \cite[Sec.
+The definition of the non-normalised Weil factor, achieved over fields in \cite[Sec.
 1.1]{trias_theta1}, generalises to $\mathcal{A}$-algebras as explained below.
-Let $X$ be a vector space of finite dimension $m$ over $F$.
+Let $X$ be a vector space over $F$ of finite dimension $m$.
 Let $\mu^\mathcal{A}$ be an invertible Haar measure of $X$ with values in $\mathcal{A}$.